 Directions:

-Preheat the oven to 350°F (175°C).
-In a bowl, combine flour, sugar, orange zest, and fresh cranberries.
-Add orange juice and mix until just combined.
-Spoon the batter into muffin tins and bake for 20-25 minutes.
+Preheat oven to 350°F (175°C).
+Mix flour, sugar, orange zest and cranberries in a bowl.
+Add orange juice and stir until just combined.
+Spoon into muffin tins and bake 20-25 minutes.

-Advice: Store muffins in an airtight container to maintain freshness.
+Advice: Keep muffins in an airtight container to stay fresh.

 Benefits of Cooking with Cranberries

-Cooking with cranberries offers a fantastic opportunity to connect with seasonal flavors, particularly around holidays like Thanksgiving and Christmas.
-These deep red berries not only add a burst of color to dishes but also beckon the arrival of festive celebrations.
+Cooking with cranberries is a fun way to enjoy seasonal flavors, especially around Thanksgiving and Christmas.
+The deep red berries not only add a pop of color but also bring a holiday feel to any meal.

 Cranberry Pairings